Urethral Slings for Urinary Incontinence in Woodbridge

 With this type of sling, the surgeon inserts a sling through an incision in the vagina and directs it around the neck of the bladder.
 Made from synthetic material, a patient’s own tissue or donor tissue, the ends of the sling are passed through a small incision in the abdomen and stitched to pelvic tissue or to the abdominal wall.
 These slings may require larger incisions as well as an overnight hospital stay.

-To learn more about urinary incontinence and if urethral slings are right for you, contact Potomac Urology by calling (703) 680-2111.
-Alternatively, you can request an appointment online.
+To learn more about urinary incontinence and if urethral slings are right for you, contact Potomac Urology today to schedule an appointment in Alexandria, Woodbridge, or National Harbor.